flowground/amazonaws-com-macie-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateS3Resources
-### Updates the classification types for the specified S3 resources.
+> Updates the classification types for the specified S3 resources.
 If memberAccountId isn't specified, the action updates the classification types of the S3 resources associated with Amazon Macie for the current master account.
-If memberAccountId is specified, the action updates the classification types of the S3 resources associated with Amazon Macie for the specified member account.
+If memberAccountId is specified, the action updates the classification types of the S3 resources associated with Amazon Macie for the specified member account.<br/>

 #### Input Parameters
 * `Action` - _required_